samsmithnz/TurnBasedEngine/README.md

 - Requires .NET 6 (for tests)
 - Battle.Logic dll is .NET Standard 2.0 for Unity compatibility
 - Codespaces is configured, or you can continue to use Visual Studio
+- See tests & scenarios for examples of how to utilize the battle.logic

 ## Contributions
 - Contributions welcome!
 Fork/Issue/Pull Request.
 Whatever you are comfortable suggesting.